 In cryogenic environments, we can now measure the displacement of precision stages, for example, for adjusting optics and mirrors.
 Furthermore, we can also measure the alignment or vibrations of components, such as in the alignment of coupled optical fibers and samples in an electron microscope.

 Cryogenic environments are studied or used in many industries.
 Examples are nuclear physics, materials research, optics or quantum device development.
-Our research has shown that it is possible to use our capacitive sensors for measurements in cryogenic environments, which makes our sensors suitable for even more different types of applications.
+Our research has shown that it is possible to use our cryogenic capacitive sensors for measurements in cryogenic environments, which makes these sensors suitable for even more different types of applications.

 Applications where cryogenic environments are used, where displacement measurements can be possible or are already being used: